How to Apply

 Is this an accountability project?

-You should be able to answer these three questions: What’s wrong?
+You should be able to answer these questions: What’s wrong?
+Who is harmed?
 Who or what is responsible?
 What needs to be changed?
 Please try to be specific: While there are always bigger issues at play in every investigation, we’re more likely to take on a project that looks at a specific policy, law or regulation.
 We’re not asking you to be an editorial writer.
 Rather, we want you to talk to experts and others to identify possible solutions or find regions/companies/agencies that have confronted similar problems and solved them.
 Spend some time on our website reading our recent work to understand how our investigations can lead to specific impact.

 Why here?
 And why now?

 We’re not looking for national problems that a news organization can localize.
-Instead, we’re interested in proposals with a connection to the community in which your news organization is located.
-An example: In the first year of the LRN, we received 18 proposals dealing with opioid abuse.
-While the topic is undoubtedly important in many communities, none stood out from the pack because they all were related to a national problem.
-Check the IRE archives for similar projects on the topic.
-Avoid trying to re-create a project that has already been done well elsewhere.
+Instead, we’re interested in proposals with a unique or unusual connection to the community in which your news organization is located.
+Over the course of our program, we have received dozens of pitches related to general topics: drug overdoses, homelessness, mental health and in-custody deaths.
+While all these topics are crucially important in many communities, none stood out from the pack because they all were related to a national problem.

 How would you approach this project?